stoeps13/connections-doc/source/admin/admin/t_admin_communities_library_config_xml.md

     |Configuration property|Description|Possible values|Default value|Supported by|
     |----------------------|-----------|---------------|-------------|------------|
     |displayPersonCard|Specifies whether to display the person card for Enterprise Content Manager users.
-If HCL Connections and Enterprise Content Manager users do not have matching email addresses, set this property to false. **Note:** If exposeEmail is turned off, person card is no longer automatically disabled.
+If HCL Connections and Enterprise Content Manager users do not have matching email addresses, set this property to false. !!! note
+    If exposeEmail is turned off, person card is no longer automatically disabled.

 |true/false|true|Library and Linked Library|
     |roundTripEdit|Specifies whether to allow round-trip editing through the connectors.
-Disable this feature in environments where the connectors are not installed on desktop clients.**Note:** Round-trip editing is not available on any Library that has draft approvals enabled, regardless of the roundTripEdit setting.
+Disable this feature in environments where the connectors are not installed on desktop clients.!!! note
+    Round-trip editing is not available on any Library that has draft approvals enabled, regardless of the roundTripEdit setting.

 |true/false|true|Library and Linked Library|
     |downloadThruProxy|Specifies whether to download files through the common proxy or directly from the Enterprise Content Manager server.
 Downloading through the proxy means more traffic through the proxy, but does not require users to reauthenticate to download in environments where SSO is not enabled.downloadThruProxy applies only if FileNet® Collaboration Services and HCL Connections use different host names.
 This scenario is uncommon, especially if you are using the new installation option for FileNet in Connections Content Manager.
 For more information on the AJAX proxy, see *Configuring the library widget proxy*.

 |true/false|true|Library and Linked Library|
     |openInActionAsLink|Specifies whether to show the **Open in repository** as a link on the document summary page, or as an action button in the toolbar.
 Adding this action to the toolbar makes it more easily accessible.
 Add it to the toolbar if you think users frequently use the Enterprise Content Manager interface to access advanced features.|true/false|false|Library and Linked Library|
     |allowCheckForConnectors|Specifies whether to allow checks for the existence of the connectors on client workstations.
 This configuration option takes effect only when the roundTripEdit option is enabled \(set to true\).
 Disabling this feature makes round trip editing features available for users whether or not they have the connectors installed on their client workstation.
 This property might cause unexpected behavior on workstations where the clients are not installed.
-Disable this feature in environments where all client workstations have the connectors installed.**Note:** allowCheckForConnectors uses HTTP only to check for Connectors.
+Disable this feature in environments where all client workstations have the connectors installed.!!! note
+    allowCheckForConnectors uses HTTP only to check for Connectors.
 If you use HTTPS and Microsoft Internet Explorer, the browser prompts you as follows:

     ```screen
 Do you want to view only the webpages content that was delivered securely?